July 1928

 Draft National Registration Form

 This history of the Vittorio Traverso Family played out in San Francisco, California over 136 years and is written with pride for a family who always put its members before everything.
-Vittorio Traverso and Lusia Bacigalupi migrated separately from Italy in the late 1800s.
+Vittorio Traverso and Luisa Bacigalupi migrated separately from Italy in the late 1800s.
 They met while living in the same Telegraph Hill neighborhood, married, and with their three sons built the first member-only wholesale grocery in San Francisco supporting nearly 400 small Bay Area grocers.
 They started out owning and operating the Telegraph Hill Hotel—a saloon, boarding house, and retail grocery.

 The companion book, written by John Traverso's grand-daughter, Lou Thompson and published in November 2024, is available through Amazon.com. |